CiaranGruber/Ti-84-Calculator/README.md

 Note: Some apps may not work on the calculator as they were designed for other versions of the TI-84

 ### App Naming
-Various apps may have unusual names that would benefit from being changed.
-The following are recommendations:
+Various apps may have unusual names that would benefit from being changed within the calculator.
+Further instructions will be located in the README.md files located in each folder.
-* AGD -> GEODASH
-* SPAZE -> INVADERS
-* CMONSTER -> BREAKOUT
-* OIRAM -> MARIO
-* ZMBCHS -> ZOMBCHS

 ### Apps not included
-Due to various reasons, several apps have not been included in the "All Files" folder.
-These may be due to large sizes, perceived low-quality or due to a large amount of customisation in terms of app install
+Due to various reasons, several apps may not been included in the "All Files" folder located within each program type.
+These may be due to:

-#### Large sizes
+* Large sizes
-Programs >100KB have not been included in the "All Files" folder due to large sizes in which it may be preferable to individually choose its relevance to the games you wish to play.
-Note: Oiram/Mario has not been included in this selection
-* BejeweledCE
-* Colossal Cave Adventure

-#### Extensive Customisation
-* TI-Boy
-* 2D Racer

-#### Low-quality
-* SwipeCE
+* Perceived low-quality
-* Minecraft 2D (More a proof-of-concept program)
+* Or a large amount of customisation when installing the app

 ## Using the Apps
+Standard Instructions:
-1. Press the \[prgm] button found in the middle of the calculator
+1. Press the \[prgm] button
 2. Select your program using the arrows
 3. Press \[enter] twice to use the program

+If Cesium is installed:
+1. Press \[apps] to get to the apps screen
+2. Open "2.
+Cesium" by scrolling down using the arrows and pressing enter twice
+3. Select applications using the now-opened Cesium shell

 Instructions may be found either in the program or if not, navigate to the "Other" folder, find the game and read the Readme file if available.
 If neither is there, try playing around with controls to learn them.
-Cesium is an application, however the installer is found as a program and is included in the standard installation ("All Files" folder).
-It is recommended to read the Readme before opening.

-### Bugs
-* In Game of Life, the program will only run once.
-Once it runs, it generates a corrupted save file that you must delete in order to play again
+## Additions to Programs
+Various programs allow for the addition of level packs or textures to be added to their default functionality.
+Each of these is explained within each program part found in the "Program Additions" folder.

 ## Archiving/Deletion of apps
 If your calculator starts to run out of RAM, you may need to archive some apps, moving their location from RAM to storage